Can I be a caregiver for more than one patient? NO – Caregivers may only have one patient at any given time.

 The patient that I am caring for decided to change caregivers, am I still protected?
 NO – once the qualifying patient notifies DOH of their intent to change caregivers, DOH will invalidate both your card and the patient’s card.
 Although the qualifying patient will be issued a new card, along with the NEW caregiver, the original caregiver (you) will not be protected.

-As a caregiver, am I allowed to use (smoke, vape, ingest, etc.) medical marijuana?
-NO – as a caregiver, 1) you may grow medical marijuana on behalf of the qualifying patient if so designated by the qualifying patient on the application, 2) you must attest that you agree to undertake the responsibility for managing the well-being of the qualifying patient with respect to the medical use of marijuana, and 3) you may transport (but NOT inter-island) medical marijuana on behalf of the qualifying patient.
+As a caregiver, am I allowed to use (smoke, vape, ingest, etc.) medical cannabis?
+NO – as a caregiver, 1) you may grow medical cannabis on behalf of the qualifying patient if so designated by the qualifying patient on the application, 2) you must attest that you agree to undertake the responsibility for managing the well-being of the qualifying patient with respect to the medical use of cannabis, and 3) you may transport (but NOT inter-island) medical cannabis on behalf of the qualifying patient.